- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

-- Lead defendant trial lawyer settling a major patent dispute for Rockwell Automation, Inc., a Fortune 500 company
+- Served as lead defense trial lawyer and settled a major patent dispute for Rockwell Automation, Inc., a Fortune 500 company.

-- Lead plaintiff trial lawyer for a North Carolina bankruptcy estate in settling a dispute with Ford Motor Company over alleged patent infringement by Ford
+- Served as lead plaintiff trial lawyer for a North Carolina bankruptcy estate in settling a dispute with Ford Motor Company over alleged patent infringement by Ford.

-- Lead settlement counsel for a leading national builder of housing projects for the working poor in a dispute with Sun Trust Bank
+- Served as lead settlement counsel for a leading national builder of housing projects for the working poor in a dispute with Sun Trust Bank.

-- The dispute involved allegations of $20-$40 million against the client.
+- The dispute involved allegations of $20 million – $40 million against the client.

 - The case was resolved with the client paying nothing.